w3f/polkadot-wiki/docs/learn/learn-governance.md

 ### Cancelling

-A proposal can be canceled if the [Technical Committee](#technical-committee) unanimously agrees to do so, or if Root origin (e.g. sudo) triggers this functionality.
+A proposal can be canceled if the [Technical Committee](#technical-committee) unanimously agrees to do so or if Root origin (e.g. sudo) triggers this functionality.
 A canceled proposal's deposit is burned.

 Additionally, a two-thirds majority of the council can cancel a referendum.
-This may function as a last-resort if there is an issue found late in a referendum's proposal such as a bug in the code of the runtime that the proposal would institute.
+This may function as a last-resort if there is an issue found late in a referendum's proposal, such as a bug in the code of the runtime that the proposal would institute.

-If the cancellation is controversial enough that the council cannot get a two-thirds majority, then it will be left to the stakeholders _en masse_ to determine the fate of the proposal.
+If the cancellation is controversial enough that the council cannot get a two-thirds majority, then it will be left to the stakeholders _en masse_ to determine the proposal’s fate.

 ### Blacklisting